invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 <img src="https://raw.githubusercontent.com/jrevels/Cassette.jl/master/docs/img/cassette-logo.png" width="256" style="display: inline"/>

-Cassette and IRTools (which is also know as Zygote) are built around a notable Julia feature, which goes by several names:
+Cassette is built around a notable Julia feature, which goes by several names:
 Custom Compiler Passes, Contextual Dispatch, Dynamically-scoped Macros or Dynamic Source Rewriting.
 This same trick is used in [IRTools.jl](https://github.com/MikeInnes/IRTools.jl), which is at the heart of the [Zygote automatic differentiation package](https://github.com/FluxML/Zygote.jl).